Guidelines for individuals

 Be Responsible.
 The social media accounts for your department are seen as an extension of your website and are ultimately your responsibility.
 The same guidelines that apply to the website apply to your social media accounts.

-Follow college communication/logo guidelines and turn to the Communications office for help when you have questions.
+Follow visual identity guidelines and turn to the Communications office for help when you have questions.

 Guidelines for Mac Social